CFPB Acting Director Uejio And FTC Acting Chairwoman Slaughter Issue Joint Statement On Preventing Illegal Evictions

 Whether an employer has created a legally enforceable obligation to rehire former staff depends on what was communicated at the time of the layoff or termination.
 In order to evaluate whether former employees have rehire rights (that employees would be the first to be offered positions upon reopening, for example), the employer should seek legal counsel to ascertain whether the employer’s communications created legal rights that would require certain employees be reinstated when positions become available.

-Can an employer legally hire an applicant and reject a former employee who was laid off?
+Can an employer legally hire an candidate and reject a former employee who was laid off?

 Yes.
-If there is no other legal obligation to reinstate a former employee, employers are free to hire the most qualified applicant for the position.
+If there is no other legal obligation to reinstate a former employee, employers are free to hire the most qualified candidate for the position.

 However, employers’ recruiting strategies should be carefully evaluated.
 This is especially true for hospitality employers reopening venues that were shuttered or operating at a limited capacity during the pandemic and need to hire significant numbers of staff.
 Consistent with regular hiring practices, employers should institute recruiting procedures that are unbiased and will enable the business to identify the most qualified candidates.